esp-rs/std-training/book/src/03_2_cargo_generate.md

 native = ["esp-idf-sys/native"]
 ```

-To save some disk space set the toolchain directory to global.
-Otherwise each new project will have it's own instance of the toolchain on your computer.
+To save disk space and download time, set the toolchain directory to global - otherwise each new project/workspace will have its own instance of the toolchain installed on your computer.

 ✅ Open `hello-world/.cargo/config.toml` and add the following line to the bottom of the `[env]` section.
 Leave everything else unchanged.